 – 4 cups of unsalted chicken stock – sometimes more is needed

 – Salt, pepper, olive oil and butter

-Put in the oven at 450 degrees for 20min, then lower to 370 degrees and add the chicken stock at that moment.
+Put the dish in the oven at 450 degrees for 20min, then lower to 370 degrees and add the chicken stock at that moment.
 The liquid should be one 1/2 inch high.
 This way the chicken will remain moist, and the vegetables will cook more quickly and stay tender.

 It is an easy family friendly recipe that does not require too much work.
 Everybody has their own mini chicken!
-You can add other vegetables around the chicken such as turnips, leeks, squash or pumpkin in the fall.
+You can add other vegetables around the chicken such as turnips, squash or pumpkin in the fall.
 I have done it also with tomatoes, eggplant or zucchini.
 They were added just 20min before the chicken was cooked.Leave a reply →